 Conclusion

 Effective speaking and listening topics should span various formats and complexity levels to engage all learners.
-Discussion-based topics might include current affairs debates, moral dilemmas appropriate to age groups, or subject-specific controversies such as 'Should homework be banned?' for younger pupils or 'Is social media beneficial for democracy?' for older students.
+Discussion-based topics might include current affairs debates, moral dilemmas appropriate to age groups, or subject-specific controversies such as 'Should homework be banned?' for younger learners or 'Is social media beneficial for democracy?' for older students.

 Age-Appropriate Speaking and Listening Topics